-We are proud to be one of the few in the HR Tech space that are not trying to eliminate recruiters.
-We are just making it easier for employers to identify and work with the best consultants in the market and if our recruiting partners don’t reflect this then we are failing.
+We are proud to be one of the few in the HR Tech spaces that are not trying to eliminate recruiters.
+We just make it easier for employers to identify and work with the best consultants in the market.
+If our recruiting partners don’t reflect this, then we are failing.

-With all of this, communication is a very important part of our partnership and we will be as transparent as possible with you so we ask that you do the same.
+With all of this, communication is a very important part of our partnership and we will be as transparent as possible with you so we ask that you do the same.this

 There are two panels on your TalentVine portal.
 As an individual, you will have an individual agent profile where you manage your own work.
 However, there is also an Administration panel with extra functionality for the admin users of each agency.